 Rounds 18-20: Knit to marker, sm, p1, k1-tbl, p3, k3, k1-tbl, k3, p3, k1-tbl, p1, sm, knit to end of round.

-Continue working Rounds 1-20 until your foot measures 1.5 [1.75, 2, 2, 2.25, 2.5, 2.5, 2.5, 2.75, 2.75, 3]” / 4 [4.5, 5, 5, 5.5, 6, 6, 6.5, 7, 7, 7.5] cm less than your desired foot length.
+Continue working Rounds 1-20 until your foot measures 1.5 [1.75, 2, 2, 2.25, 2.5, 2.5, 2.5, 2.75, 2.75, 3]” / 4 [4.5, 5, 5, 5.5, 6.5, 6.5, 6.5, 7, 7, 7.5] cm less than your desired foot length, measured from the cast-on edge.

 Continue across the instep as established, then drop MC and join CC.
 You’ll continue working with your CC from here.
 You will work inward toward the centre of your heel, working the stitches on your second needle flat using short rows.

-Row 1 (RS): K23 [25, 27, 29, 31, 33, 35, 37, 39, 41, 43], w&t.
+Row 1 (RS): K23 [25, 27, 29, 31, 33, 35, 37, 39, 41, 43], w&t next st.

-Row 2 (WS): P22 [24, 26, 28, 30, 32, 34, 36, 38, 40, 42], w&t.
+Row 2 (WS): P22 [24, 26, 28, 30, 32, 34, 36, 38, 40, 42], w&t next st.

 Continue working Rows 3-4 until you have 8 [9, 10, 10, 11, 12, 12, 13, 14, 14, 15] wrapped stitches on each side of your heel; 8 [8, 8, 10, 10, 10, 12, 12, 12, 14, 14] unwrapped stitches in the centre.
 Now, begin working back towards the outside stitches of the heel.
 You will wrap the stitch after the one you work together with its wrap, so now this stitch has two wraps on it.

-Continue working Rows 1-2 until you have 1 wrapped stitch on each end.
+Continue working Rows 3-4 until you have 1 wrapped stitch remaining on each end.
 Cut CC and continue working heel with MC.
-Facing the RS, knit both wraps and the stitch together.
-Knit to the last stitch of the heel and, again, work the wraps and the stitch together.
+Facing the RS, knit to the last stitch of the heel and, again, work the wraps and the stitch together.
 You’re now back at your original beginning of the round and are prepared to resume working in the round again.

-Resume working in the round, as established, using your leg directions, until your leg measures your desired length before the cuff measured from the deepest part of the heel.
+Resume working in the round, as established, using your leg directions, until your leg measures your desired length before the cuff, measured from the deepest part of the heel.

 Round 1: Knit to marker, sm, p1, 1/2 LPT, p1, 2/1 LC, k1-tbl, 2/1 RC, p1, 1/2 RPT, p1, sm, knit to end of round.